 Every year, manufacturers add more electric car models (also called electric vehicles, or EVs) to their product line-ups, as part of a big push ahead of 2030 when you’ll no longer be able to buy a brand-new petrol or diesel car in the UK.
 Electric car registrations are more than doubling every year, with Zuto’s partner AutoTrader predicting we’ll be buying more EVs than diesel and petrol by 2025.

 The huge growth in new models means we’re now also seeing an increase in used electric cars, meaning more choice for different budgets.

-Zuto can help you find electric car finance deals that are right for you.
+Zuto can help you find electric and hybrid car finance deals that are right for you.
 As a broker, we work with a panel of lenders who understand the ins and outs of electric car ownership.